DistributedRPS/DistRPS/README.md

 ## How to run the components

+The application expects the components to be started in a specific order.
+Please proceed in the following manner:
+1. Start the Kafka Node.
+2. Start the Load Balancer Node.
+3. Start the Game Server Node.
+4. Start the Client Node.

 ### Client

 Use the flags given below as necessary depending on if you are running the load_balancer on the VM,